Different corporate structures

 Relevant authorities for the protection and enforcement of intellectual property rights arising from trademarks are the following:

-In Macedonia, any natural or legal person is eligible to for the registration of a mark granting them trademark protection.
+In North Macedonia, any natural or legal person is eligible to for the registration of a mark granting them trademark protection.
 Foreign applicants, except for the representative offices who pursuant to the relevant Company law are not eligible to apply for trademark protection, enjoy the same rights regarding trademark protection as domestic applicants, provided that such rights derive from international treaties or principles of reciprocity.
 Foreign applicants however need to be represented in proceedings before the SOIP either by a professional representative such as a registered IP representative or a lawyer.

-Under the Macedonian Law on Industrial Property, any mark that is used to distinguish goods and services in trade and that may be graphically presented can be granted trademark protection.
+Under the local Law on Industrial Property, any mark that is used to distinguish goods and services in trade and that may be graphically presented can be granted trademark protection.
 Marks subject to protection may comprise the following: words, slogans, letters, numbers, images, drawings, combinations of colours, three-dimensional shapes, and combinations of such marks and of graphically presentable musical notes.

 Trademark application procedure commences by filing of the application for trademark registration to the SOIP, either via post office or directly at the premises.
 Application, containing duly filled form, valid power of attorney (should it be filed via legal representative), graphic representation of the mark (if the application is for a mark with a figurative element), complete list of relevant goods and services under the Nice Classification of Goods and Services, and proof of payment of administrative fees, will be entered into the register of applications, where the note of a filing number, date and the time of the receipt will be given by the SOIP.
 The filing date is also a priority date.